indigotech/taq-github-bot/src/data/local/github/tracks-node/track-4/steps/step-3.md

 Validating the input is an important part of the job.
 We have to make sure that the client is sending valid data to be stored, or we could end up having many inconsistencies on database.

-1. The system should not allow a very weak password.
-Follow these rules:
+1. The system should not allow a weak password.
+That being said, a valid password for our system should have:
   + It should have at least 7 characters
   + It should have at least 1 letter and 1 digit.
 1. The system should not allow two or more users with the same e-mail